 - How often do you perform water changes?
 Regular water changes are essential for a healthy planted tank, removing excess nitrates, so if you are doing water changes every week or two, you may not need a filter.

-Overall, most fishkeepers will find it beneficial to have some kind of aquarium filtration in a planted tank.
-A filter will work well in conjunction with plants to help keep the water clean and healthy for your fish, and it is an excellent way to prevent excess algae growth.
+Overall, most fishkeepers find it beneficial to have some kind of aquarium filtration in a planted tank.
+Filters work well in conjunction with plants to help keep the water clean and healthy for your fish, and it is an excellent way to prevent excess algae growth.

-You will need to know how to clean aquarium plants by hand as a filter will not keep them clean by itself.
+You need to know how to clean aquarium plants by hand, as filters will not keep them clean by themselves.

 Most people believe that a filter must be sized according to the fish tank to work properly.
 However, this is not necessarily the case.
 While it is true that a filter needs to fit in the tank and be able to circulate all of the water in the tank, a large filter can be beneficial.